evolvedbinary/elemental/exist-docker/src/main/resources-filtered/README.md

 This module holds the source files for building a minimal docker image of the [Elemental](https://www.elemental.xyz) NoSQL Database.
 Images are automatically updated as part of the build-test life-cycle.
-These images are based on Google Cloud Platform's ["Distroless" Docker Images](https://github.com/GoogleCloudPlatform/distroless).
+These images are based on Chainguard's ["Distroless" Docker Images](https://edu.chainguard.dev/chainguard/chainguard-images/about/getting-started-distroless/).

 ## Requirements